Skip Navigation

 At Mortenson, we believe in building more than just structures - together we build communities and futures.
 The Community Workforce Program (CWP), an initiative launched as part of the Abbott Northwestern Hospital project, reflects this commitment.
 Born out of a vision shared by Allina Health and Mortenson, the CWP was designed to benefit the very community it serves, creating a lasting impact both on and off the construction site.

-This forward-thinking initiative connects local organizations that support underemployed and unemployed individuals, particularly women, people of color, and those from low-income backgrounds.
+This forward-thinking initiative connects local organizations that support underemployed and unemployed individuals in the community.
 “These organizations provide critical training and help participants overcome barriers they may face,” explains Georgia Coleman, Mortenson’s CWP Coordinator at Abbott Northwestern Hospital.
 “From there, we connect them with over 30 trade partners working on the project.
 But it’s not just about placing individuals—it’s about fostering career growth through training, apprenticeships, and new opportunities across other project sites.”

 “Allina’s vision was to provide not only exceptional care, but also meaningful employment for the surrounding community,” states Coleman. ”By partnering with Mortenson, they established the Community Workforce Program to offer entry-level construction jobs, opening doors for individuals eager to begin their careers.”

-Sydney Wittmier, who has been with Mortenson for 17 years, shares her personal connection to the program.
+Sydney Wittmier, a Mortenson project executive who has been with Mortenson for 17 years, shares her personal connection to the program.
 "Improving our workforce for women and people of color in the field is something I take very personally.
 It's about making things more equitable and ensuring everyone knows they have an ally," she explains.
-Sydney's dedication to equity in leadership positions is a driving force behind her involvement in this CWP and others during her tenure at Mortenson.

 The true measure of success lies in the profound impact the program has on its participants.
-Coleman notes,”It’s an immediate, transformative change, and it’s deeply fulfilling to help create a pathway to opportunity,” she says.
+Coleman notes, "It’s an immediate, transformative change, and it’s deeply fulfilling to help create a pathway to opportunity."

 At the heart of the program is empowerment.
-“We provide the opportunities & support, but it’s up to candidates to put in the work,” Coleman continues.
+“We provide the opportunities, but it’s up to candidates to put in the work,” Coleman continues.
 “When they realize they can succeed, that’s a transformative moment.
 We’re making lasting, meaningful change.”

 One of the program’s participants, passionate about design, is now gaining invaluable field experience to complement his design background.
 “In construction, many designers may not have firsthand experience on the ground.
 This candidate will now have a dual perspective, which is invaluable,” Coleman notes.